Role and duties of the Board of Directors

 Risk management policy

-- As owners of the risks, the Company’s Board of Directors, all executives, employees and units have the duty to take responsibility of, proceed, evaluate, follow up and support the establishment of an efficient risk-management procedure.
+- As owners of the risks, the Company’s Board of Directors, all executives, employees and units have the duty to take responsibility, evaluate, follow up and support the establishment of an efficient risk-management procedure.

 - Each business unit of the Company must set up its own risk management procedure and evaluate and follow up on its progress and results systematically and constantly.
 The procedure must be revised to better suit the changing business environment on a regular basis at least once a year.